racket/rhombus/0002-lang-process.md

     basic parsing, perhaps with some semantics.
-For example, I have implemented a couple of parsers that work for basic Racket in other languages so that I can share data portions of my codebases between langauges.
+For example, I have implemented a couple of parsers that work for basic Racket in other languages so that I can share data portions of my codebases between languages.
 Enforestation seems like it could significantly complicate matters this is also relevant for promoting adoption in communities that use other editors where good tooling would become more difficult to implement